-Community members expressed how local ecological knowledge is being lost due to young people's disinterest in hunting, increased contact with regional markets and, over the last decade, due to new religion restrictions.
-However, the norms and practices regarding stewardship and conservation that were initially created from the local ecological knowledge of community members are still playing a role, although a smaller one day by day, in natural resources management.
-Although hunting has impacts on wildlife, and has been criminalized, local rules and taboos may help sustainable use and resource promote Incorporating local conservation4. ecological knowledge in PA management may offer a faster assessment of wildlife than conventional biological research as well as local management rules for sustainable wildlife use within PAs.
-Empowerment of the local community is essential so that they can better negotiate their rights to access resources and practice their traditional livelihoods with the notake protected area manager.
+Community members express how local ecological knowledge is being lost due to increased contact with regional markets and, over the last decade, due to new religion restrictions; however, the norms and practices regarding stewardship and conservation that were initially created from the local ecological knowledge of community members are still playing a role in natural resources management.
+Although hunting has impacts on wildlife, and has been criminalized, local rules and taboos may help promote sustainable use and conservation(4).
+Incorporating resource local ecological knowledge in PA management may offer a faster assessment of wildlife than conventional biological research as well as local management rules for sustainable wildlife use within PAs.
+Empowerment of the local community is essential so that they can better negotiate their rights to access resources and practice their traditional livelihoods with the no-take protected area manager.